 10 Tips for Working Trade Shows

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Aren't trade shows supposed to be dead?
+Join us for a free, live webinar and learn how to drive revenue with content marketing.
+Tune in 8/4 at 10:30 a.m.
+PT.
+Register Now »Aren't trade shows supposed to be dead?
 More than a decade ago, with the rise of the Internet, many predicted trade shows would go the way of the dodo.

 But instead, they've flourished.
 I think people long for personal contact more than ever in our era of Webinars, video calling, and instant messages.
 Also, the more global business becomes, the more convenient it is to meet everyone at a trade show in Las Vegas or Boston, rather than trying to see customers one at a time.
 So, no surprise trade-show organizers report stable revenue, even through the downturn.

 Still, it's a serious financial commitment, and it's hard to know whether attending a particular trade show will be worth the expense.